pierrenodet/notes/notes/2021-03-01-mentornet.md

 2. Meta Learning algorithm to learn a curriculum from data instead of hand designing it : Learning curriculum
 3. Actual Biquality Learning algorithm (learning the curriculum on a mix of trusted and untrusted data)
 4. Proposed architecture of MentorNet (model that represent the learned curriculum) with bidirection LSTM (for loss evolution and memory) and MLP
+5. MentorNet learned as a supervised classification task (clean samples as 1, corrupted samples as 0).
+Student Net learn the usual tasks on reweighted samples from MentorNet.
-5. Insights on the algorithm that might (not automatically) optimize an M-Robust loss function.
+6. Insights on the algorithm that might (not automatically) optimize an M-Robust loss function.
-6. Exaustive experiments against state of the art curriculum based reweighting scheme.
+7. Exaustive experiments against state of the art curriculum based reweighting scheme.

 <!--truncate-->